-- i) Everyone is entitled to respect for his or her private and family life, home, health and correspondence, including digital communications. - ii) Editors will be expected to justify intrusions into any individual's private life without consent.
-Account will be taken of the complainant's own public disclosures of information. - iii) It is unacceptable to photograph individuals in private places without their consent.
-Note - Private places are public or private property where there is a reasonable expectation of privacy.
+- Everyone is entitled to respect for his or her private and family life, home, health and correspondence, including digital communications. - Editors will be expected to justify intrusions into any individual's private life without consent.
+Account will be taken of the complainant's own public disclosures of information. - iii) It is unacceptable to photograph individuals, without their consent, in public or private places where there is a reasonable expectation of privacy.